 Laura, a mum of two from Byker who uses the recipe kits, said:

-“Since using Food Nation, I’ve gone from buying frozen meals to having a fridge that’s full green and colourful ingredients.
+“Since using Food Nation, I’ve gone from buying frozen meals to having a fridge that’s full of green and colourful ingredients.
 It’s a massive change for us.

 “We get the recipe kits weekly.
 Our son loves it.
 It’s something our whole family can do.
 The recipes are very adaptable, so you can change your ingredients to suit your tastes.
 It’s so easy.”

 If you would like to find out more about Food Nation and the Recipe Kits, you find them on Facebook or Twitter @thefoodnation.